-A capacity study for the Eldon Way

-Opportunity Site has been carried out to

-examine how the full mix of uses

-envisaged for this site within the AAP

-could be accommodated.
-It demonstrates

-that approximately 100 new dwellings

-could be delivered on site.
-Figure 13 shows

-the area of the Eldon Way Opportunity

-Site that the Council would wish to see

-developed for housing.
-Development of

-the area shown in Figure 13 for uses other

-than housing would not be supported by

-the Council.
+A capacity study for the Eldon Way Opportunity Site has been carried out to examine how the full mix of uses envisaged for this site within the AAP could be accommodated.
+It demonstrates that approximately 100 new dwellings could be delivered on site.

-It is likely that a mix of housing unit sizes could come forward, which might include a proportion of smaller, one-bedroom units, given the nature of housing need within the District.
-The HAAP does not prescribe densities for new residential development, but encourages proposals for schemes that make efficient use of land and respond to their context.
-The Eldon

-Way Opportunity Site, identified in Core Strategy Policy H1 is suitable for medium density development due to its accessible location between the centre and rail station, as well as the prevailing character of the surrounding area.
+It is likely that a mix of housing unit sizes could come forward, which might include a proportion of smaller, one-bedroom units, given the nature of housing need within the Borough.
+Draft Policy DM2 does not prescribe densities for new residential development, but encourages proposals for schemes that make efficient use of land and respond to their context.
+The Eldon Way Opportunity Site is suitable for medium density development due to its accessible location between the centre and rail station, as well as the prevailing character of the surrounding area.